yuval-cohen/word_list/README.txt

 contains the words "be", "ha", and "ah".
 It should not contain "bee" or "ebb" or "he" or "hah".

-Implementation Details:

-Your program should not print any word more than once.
-Your program can assume that the word list file contains no duplicated words and that the input arguments are valid.
+Your program prints any word found to the standard output.

+Your program assumes that the word list file contains no duplicated words and that the input arguments are valid.

-Your program should be tolerant of word files that contain a mixture of upper and lower case words and of words that contain punctuation.
-Your program can deal with such words in some reasonable way.
-Note that different word list files can be alphabetized differently.
+Your program is not tolerant to word files that contain a mixture of upper and lower case words and of words that contain punctuation.

-Please specify the grid on the command line as the last argument or arguments and print the results to the standard output.
-An example program run might be: a.out /usr/share/dict/words abanzqzdrrorrnrr
+The program expects the grid on the command line as the last argument and print the results to the standard output.
+An example program run might be: word_search.exe word.list abanzqzdrrorrnrr
 ...
 abandon
 ...

-Your output should be a list of matching words separated by newlines.
-Don't print out anything else unless your program is reporting an error condition.
+The output is a list of matching words separated by newlines.
+The program doesn't print out anything else unless your program is reporting an error.